 For most people, the thought of having their wisdom teeth extracted induces fear and anxiety.
-Dr. Struan Vaughan, Dr. Earl Pierson, and Dr. Simona Best are pleased to offer Brooks Wisdom Teeth Extraction at Parkview Dental for people with a fear of wisdom teeth extraction.
+Dr. Struan Vaughan and Dr. Earl Pierson are pleased to offer Brooks Wisdom Teeth Extraction at Parkview Dental for people with a fear of wisdom teeth extraction.

 Your wisdom teeth are typically the last teeth to develop.
 There is sometimes not enough room to accommodate the wisdom teeth which impedes their ability to erupt into the mouth correctly.
 In some cases, the wisdom teeth will partially emerge through the gums and can result in cavities, crowding, or gum infections.
 Wisdom teeth will often develop diagonally and horizontally, causing significant problems.
 This uneven development may be responsible for a myriad of oral health problems which include teeth crowding and damage to the adjacent second molars.

 When there is not enough space for the wisdom teeth to erupt at all, they can cause pain in the gums and bone as they shift.
 This is known as ‘Impacted Wisdom Teeth.’
 When your wisdom teeth are impacted, the opening around the teeth may become a fertile ground for bacteria to start developing and may lead to an infection in the gum tissues.
 As a result of this infection, you may experience discomfort, swelling, pain, and illness.
 The early removal of impacted wisdom teeth is often recommended to avoid future problems and to avoid costly surgical procedures.

 Dr. Struan Vaughan and Dr. Earl Pierson will complete a thorough examination of your mouth, including x-rays that will help diagnose the type of wisdom teeth removal you require.
 Regular dental exams also help you keep your gums and teeth healthy, allowing us to identify any potential concerns to prevent costly dental procedures down the road.